 We don’t claim to have all the answers.
-And we admit our small team sometimes makes poor choices with imagery, headlines or content, which makes it all too easy to mistakenly assign us a divisive motive.
+And we admit our small team will sometimes make imperfect choices with imagery, headlines or content that may make it easy to mistakenly assign us a divisive motive.
 We’re truly sorry about that.

 That said, history is full of examples where those trying to point out problems with the status quo are dismissed and marginalized by claiming they’re trying to incite conflict, just out to disturb the peace.
 And I suspect no matter what we say or do, some people will continue to look at us that way.

-I don’t know, maybe making generational comparisons (e.g. look how much we spend on Canadians 50+, now look how much we spend on our kids/grandkids) IS idiotic.
+I don’t know, maybe making generational comparisons is idiotic.
 But it sure doesn’t feel that way.
 It feels like a deeper level of understanding.
 It feels motivating.

 The author (2nd from left) pictured with his graduating wife (!!), mother and mother in law.
 We're all in this together!

-Our use of generational comparisons includes analysis showing:
+Our use of generational comparisons includes analyses showing:

-You’ll notice that the major political parties are taking this advice, sticking to age-neutral concepts like the middle class and avoiding generational comparisons altogether.
-That’s certainly the safe route, but I think it throws away an opportunity to directly connect to younger Canadians’ lived experience and intuition around existing generational inequities.
+You’ll notice that the major political parties tend to take this advice, sticking to age-neutral concepts like the middle class and avoiding generational comparisons altogether.
+There's a certain comfort to that route, but I think it throws away an opportunity to directly connect to younger Canadians’ lived experience and intuition around existing generational inequities.
 Wouldn’t it be cool if we had a leader who had the ability to give voice to what so many of us are feeling, the courage to face uncomfortable truths, and the positivity and leadership to unify us around that and move forward together?
 I think so.
 I think if done right, that could be a game-changer.

-Our analysis of government budgets can be found here.
-Notably, unlike the Canada Pension Plan for example, health care is NOT pre-paid.
-Meaning today’s working population is responsible for paying that tab.
+For more discussion on medical care spending, refer to our commentary "The Reallocation Challenge," published in the Canadian Journal of Public Health.
+Notably, unlike the Canada Pension Plan, for example, medical care is NOT pre-paid.
+Meaning today’s working population is responsible for paying the tab.